2D Animation (3 credits)

 •Demonstrate a practical knowledge and understanding of basic animation principles such as, timing, laws of motion, squash and stretch, mass and volume, weight and balance, flexibility, anticipation, action and reaction, pose-to-pose, keys, in-betweens, overlapping action, follow-through and drag, arcs and curves, lines of action, contact, recoil, passing, and high-point. •Identify and explain the mechanics of sound synchronization, lip-synching and integration of sound with visual imagery. •Employ the conceptual skills and production processes used in animation development. •Demonstrate a working knowledge of professional animation tools and applications, including Flash and/or Photoshop. •Demonstrate professional work practices, creative problem solving techniques, and critical thinking skills.

-•spend at least 2 additional hours a week (outside of class) on homework, class projects and study. •turn in the weekly experiments at the start of the next class meeting, and midterm and final project work on the date due. •arrive on time and attend all classes. •present in-progress and final work to the class for discussion. •participate in class discussions, critiques and exercises. •be respectful of fellow students and offer help when needed. •back up work on CD or an alternate device every week.
-(Flash drives alone are not an acceptable form of backup!)
+•spend at least 2 additional hours a week (outside of class) on homework, class projects and study. •turn in the weekly experiments at the start of the next class meeting, and midterm and final project work on the date due. •arrive on time and attend all classes. •present in-progress and final work to the class for discussion. •participate in class discussions, critiques and exercises. •be respectful of fellow students and offer help when needed. •back up work on Flash drive or an alternate device every week.

 Required Course Materials: